 There are many steps that you can take to reduce your chances of developing heart disease:

 Stop smoking - Stopping smoking is the single most important thing you can do to live longer.
 If you smoke, your chances of developing heart disease are at least double that of a non-smoker.
 The good news is that the risk decreases as soon as you stop smoking.
 One year after giving up, your risk of a heart attack is halved.
-Our section on Giving up smoking has more information on this.

 Eat a healthy diet - Lower your cholesterol level by eating lots of fruit and vegetables, and by cutting down on salt, meat, poultry, fish, seafood and dairy products.
 Only drink alcohol in moderation.
-Our section on Healthy eating and drinking has more information on this.

 Exercise - Regular exercise will strengthen your heart muscle and will also lower your blood pressure.
-Our section on Keeping physically active has more information on this.

 Keep calm - There is a link between stress and metabolic syndrome, a condition that increases the risk of developing heart disease.